Weightlifting in Armenia: Soviet period

 Weightlifting was introduced to Armenia in the first decade of Soviet rule in Armenia.
 In 1927, a weightlifting club was established in the Armenian Sport Committee.
 In 1928, the first weightlifting championship was held in Yerevan and the first Armenian weightlifters participated in the Transcacucasian and later in Soviet championship.
 In 1947, the first Armenian weightlifter competed in a European championship.

-During the Cold War, the Soviet Union was, by far, the strongest nation in the world in the sport of weightlifting and Armenian athletes made a significant contribution in this.
+During the Cold War, the Soviet Union was, by far, the strongest nation in the world in the sport of weightlifting and Armenian athletes made a significant contribution to this.

 By 1979, there were 205 weightlifting clubs in Soviet Armenia with around 5,200 people training in them.
 By the 1970s Armenian weightlifters began to play an important role in the Soviet Union's weightlifting program.
 The first Olympic medalist from the Armenian SSR was Vardan Militosyan, who won a silver medal at the 1976 Summer Olympics.

 Yurik Vardanyan became the first weightlifter from Armenia to win a gold medal in weightlifting at the 1980 Summer Olympics.
 In a dominant performance, Vardanyan became the first ever light-heavyweight (82.5 kg) to lift a total of 400 kg in an official competition, shattering both the Olympic and world records.
 By contrast, middle-heavyweight gold medalist Peter Baczako (90 kg) totaled 377.5 kg and sub-heavyweight gold medalist Ota Zaremba (100 kg) totaled 395 kg.
 Vardanyan set the division record for a final time at the 1984 Friendship Games, an alternative to the Soviet-boycotted 1984 Summer Olympics, lifting a total of 405 kg.
 Vardanyan's achievements have not been matched since, as the current light-heavyweight record for the now 85 kg light heavyweight category (not including records set before the weight limit change) is currently 394 kg, set by Andrei Rybakou at the 2008 Summer Olympics.
 Vardanyan set 41 world records during his decorated career.
 For his accomplishments, Vardanyan earned the title Honoured Master of Sports of the USSR in 1977 and was awarded the Order of Lenin in 1985.
 In 1994 he was elected a member of the International Weightlifting Federation Hall of Fame.

 To this day, Vardanyan is still seen as a hero in Armenia for his accomplishments in the sport of weightlifting.
 A stamp of Vardanyan was printed in 2010 in honor of him.

 Along with Vardanyan, other significant Armenian weightlifters of the 1980s included 1980 Olympic silver medalist Yurik Sarkisyan, who set 12 world records during his career, and 1988 Olympic gold medalist Oksen Mirzoyan, who set also set 12 world records during his career.

 At the 1992 Summer Olympics, Israel Militosyan, who previously won a silver medal at the 1988 Olympics, won a gold medal in the same division.
 Militosyan is, to this day, the final Armenian to win an Olympic gold medal.
 The 1992 Olympics signaled the end of Soviet weightlifting.